 During the conduct of clinical trials, participants report changes in their health, including illnesses, injuries and discomforts, to their doctor.
+These conditions may also be observed in preclinical animal studies.
 Often, it is not possible to determine whether or not the product candidate being studied caused these conditions.
 Regulatory authorities may draw different conclusions or require additional testing to confirm these determinations, if they occur.

 In addition, it is possible that as we test our product candidates in larger, longer and more extensive clinical programs, or as use of these product candidates becomes more widespread if they receive regulatory approval, illnesses, injuries, discomforts and other AEs that were observed in earlier trials, as well as conditions that did not occur or went undetected in previous trials, will be reported by participants.
 Many times, side effects are only detectable after investigational product candidates are tested in large-scale, Phase 3 trials or, in some cases, after they are made available to participants on a commercial scale after approval.
 Participants in our ongoing or planned clinical trials may experience similar or other side effects after treatment with one or more of our product candidates.
-If additional clinical experience indicates that any of our current product candidates and any future product candidates has serious or life-threatening side effects or other side effects that outweigh the potential therapeutic benefit, the development of the product candidate may fail or be delayed, or, if the product candidate has received regulatory approval, such approval may be revoked, which would harm our business, prospects, operating results and financial condition.
+If additional clinical experience indicates that any of our current product candidates and any future product candidates has serious or life-threatening side effects or other side effects or other regulatory approval.
+We potential therapeutic benefit, the development of the product candidate may fail or be delayed, or, if the product candidate has received regulatory approval, such approval may be revoked, which would harm our business, prospects, operating results and financial condition.